Blood in saliva

 Gingivitis

-Gingivitis is a common gum disease (periodontal disease) characterized by swelling and redness of the gums around the base of your teeth.
-Poor oral hygiene typically causes it.
+Gingivitis is a common gum disease (periodontal disease).
+It presents as swelling and redness of your gums around the base of your teeth.
+Improper oral hygiene typically causes it.

-Treatment usually includes a professional dental cleaning followed by good oral hygiene.
+Treatment usually includes a professional dental cleaning followed by a good oral hygiene routine.
 Later stages of the condition may require surgical treatment.

 Mouth ulcers

 Also called canker sores, mouth ulcers are small, painful sores that develop on your gums, inside your lips, and inside your cheeks.
-They’re often triggered by:
+The National Health Service says they’re often triggered by:

 Treatment for mouth ulcers isn’t typically needed, as they tend to clear on their own.
 If they grow large or last for more than a couple of weeks, your doctor might recommend prescription mouthwash with dexamethasone or lidocaine.